oVirt/ovirt-site/source/feature/engine-cleanup.html.md

       * Default mode is interactive - asking if to drop DB or not.
         Message: Drop data base? if you want to reuse the existing database for the future installation choose no.
-      * Message at the end: Finished cleanup please run 'yum remove ....' and then reinstall
+      * Message at the end: Finished cleanup please run 'yum remove ....' and then re-install
-      * If it did not dropped DB add: Note that after reinstall you'll have to run Hosts re-install/re-approve
+      * If it did not dropped DB add: Note that after re-install you'll have to run Hosts re-install/re-approve
       * Add a non-interactive switch -b, default is drop DB.
       * Add another switch: --preserve-db